 I particularly like the mindfulness practice of body scanning.
 Taking only taking a few minutes, it’s useful to quieten the mind before a revision session, or to relax before going to bed.
 If you would like to receive our free mindfulness handout please email us at firstname.lastname@example.org

-To receive further advice on how to empower teen girls to build their confidence, through developing their self-awareness, self-talk and self-belief, please register your details in the form at the bottom of the page.
+To receive more insights into empowering teen girls to build their confidence, through developing their self-awareness, self-talk and self-belief, sign up for Confident Teens tips in the form at the bottom of the page.